MrWillCom/awesome/README.md

 *   [inns/mak-mini](https://github.com/inns/mak-mini) - A (small) piece of paper.

-*   [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.

 ## Svelte

 *   [chroxify/haptic](https://github.com/chroxify/haptic) - A new local-first, privacy-focused and open-source home for your markdown notes